Careers360 Logo

 Download E-book

-Semiconductor Diode and Types of Diode
+Semiconductor Diode And Types Of Diode

-Normal (p–n) diode are commonly built of doped silicon or germanium and operate as explained above.
+Normal (p–n) diodes are commonly built of doped silicon or germanium and operate as explained above.
 Cuprous oxide and later selenium were employed before the discovery of silicon power rectifier diode.
 Because of their low efficiency, a much higher forward voltage and a large heat sink (often extending the metal substratum of the diode) were required, both of which were much higher than the later silicón diode of a similar current rating.

-Light Emitting Diode (LED):
+• Light Emitting Diode (LED):

-1. Laser Diode:
+• Laser Diode:

-1. Avalanche Diode:
+• Avalanche Diode:

-2. Zener diode:
+• Zener diode:

-1. Schottky Diode:
+• Schottky Diode:

-1. Photodiode:
+• Photodiode:

 A photodiode can detect even the tiniest quantity of current flow caused by light.
 These are quite useful in detecting light.
 This is a reverse bias diode, which is commonly seen in solar cells and photometers.
 They're even used as power generators.

-1. P-N Junction Diode:
+• P-N Junction Diode:

 Rectifier diodes are also known as P-N junction diodes.
-These diodes are composed of semiconductor material and are utilised in the rectification process.
+These diodes are composed of semiconductor material and are utilized in the rectification process.
 Two layers of semiconductors make up a P-N junction diode.
 P-type material is doped in one layer of the semiconductor material, while N-type material is doped in the other.
-The P-N junction is formed by the combination of these both P and N-type layers.
+The P-N junction is formed by the combination of both P and N-type layers.
 As a result, the diode is known as a P-N junction diode.

 The P-N junction diode permits current to flow in one direction but prevents it from flowing in the opposite direction.